 Information about Cambridge University Libraries and the Coronavirus (COVID-19): Frequently Asked Questions (FAQs) covering the University Library and the Faculty and Departmental Libraries.
 The University Libraries are taking action and following advice from the University of Cambridge and the UK Government.

 Specialist music resources and library help are available via the Pendlebury Library of Music and the University Library Music Collections.
 Many resources can be found using iDiscover, whilst for others finding aids and card catalogues are available.
-Archival materials relating to music are listed on Janus.
+Archival materials relating to music are listed on Janus and ArchiveSearch.
 If in doubt, please do ask a member of staff.

 There are many other libraries in Cambridge which may also hold useful collections for your subject.